Morata wasteful as Arsenal defeat Chelsea on penalties in ICC Cup (VIDEO)

 Henrikh Mkhitaryan also teed up Aubameyang for what looked like a certain goal but Cesar Azpilicueta, who was captaining Chelsea, just did enough to distract Arsenal’s record signing.

-Hudson-Odio continued pressurising Bellerin at the start of the
+Hudson-Odio continued pressurising Bellerin at the start of the and another chance, albeit more difficult, was missed by Morata.

 A corner from Pedro then almost produced an identical goal for Rudiger who, having again evaded the Arsenal defence, headed just narrowly wide.